kubeflow/website/content/en/docs/pipelines/installation/localcluster-deployment.md

 ## k3ai [*alpha*]

-K3ai is a lightweight infrastructure in a box specifically built to install and configure AI tools and platforms to quickly experiment over laptops and edge devices.
+K3ai is a lightweight "infrastructure in a box" designed specifically to install and configure AI tools and platforms on portable hardware, such as laptops and edge devices.
+This enables users to perform quick experimentations with Kubeflow on a local cluster.

 Is main goal is to provide the most simple way to install Kubeflow pipelines without having to worry about setting up requirements and dependencies.
 To install Kubeflow pipelines with k3ai all is needed is to run the following command: